Building a healthier feed: Private location trace intersection driven feed recommendations: Discussion

 \subsection{Echo-chambers}

-By design this approach to building a social feed reinforces and strengthens existing ties between people and communities.
-However, this same principal is inherently a driver of echo-chamber formation~\cite{Flaxman2016FilterBE,nasim2022we}.
+By design, this approach to building a social feed reinforces and strengthens existing ties between people and communities.
+However, this same principle is inherently a driver of echo-chamber formation~\cite{nasim2022we}.
 In a context where people have shared experiences, context, or location data with people of the same opinions, this algorithm would reinforce ideological segregation and contribute to political polarization.
 At a fundamental level, this is already at play in the ways we interact with our share physical spaces~\cite{moro2021mobility}; this algorithm may act to reinforce this tendency.

-Ensuring broad exposure to ideas to mitigate against political and social fracture is ideal.
-While this work focuses on populating a feed rather than recommending friends, the choice of friends matters deeply.
-Similar approaches to the work here could be applied to friend recommendation~\cite{Zhibo}, and in such a context it would be ideal to emphasize recommending friends of friends who are in different communities.
-In general this is far from a solved problem in any social media~\cite{oro72186}, but is an important consideration in the design and ultimate rollout of any feed approach.
-In addition the proposed Laplace smoothing goes some way to address the echo chamber problem, but we could also draw from existing literature and experience on avoiding polarization and echo-chamber formation.
+Ensuring broad exposure to ideas to mitigate political and social fracture is ideal.
+In general, this is far from a solved problem in any social media~\cite{oro72186} but is an important consideration in the design and ultimate rollout of any feed approach.

+The proposed Laplace smoothing goes some way to address the echo chamber problem, but we could also draw from existing literature and experience on avoiding polarization and echo-chamber formation.
 One such approach could be to periodically show content from non-similar users.
 This could be achieved by effectively adding noise to the recommendation feed; which, while potentially making a less desirable feed for the user, would ensure more diversity of exposure.
-Better yet, such a noise term could be user parameterized, allowing a user to choose how much exposure to broader content they see, a design that aligns well with the ideals of plurality and choice.